 No excuses for missed tests will be accepted other than documented, prolonged illness.
 Make-up tests will not normally be provided.
 The work you submit on your exams must be your own.
 It is an academic offence to submit someone else's work as your own.
-Please see section 4 of Academic Offences, Student Discipline Policy-academic offences (p.
-78 of the 2014 academic year calendar) for details.
+Please see section 4 of Academic Regulations, Student Discipline Policy-academic offences (p.
+69 of the 2017-2018 academic calendar) for details.

-Calculator and Computer SpreadSheet
+Calculator and Computer Spreadsheet

 A good hand-calculator will prove useful for the course.
 At a minimum (beyond the standard arithmetical functions), the calculator must have a square-root function.
 More sophisticated functions, such as summation, factorial, permutations and combinations, standard deviation, correlation, etc., may prove useful, but are not essential.
-As virtually all of the statistical methods covered in the course can be programmed in a spreadsheet, access to a computer spreadsheet program is probably even more useful, but, again, is not required.
+As virtually all of the statistical methods covered in the course can be programmed in a spreadsheet, access to a computer spreadsheet program is will be much more useful and is highly encouraged, but, again, is not strictly required.